SMTG-Bham/doped/docs/index.rst

    <br>
    <br>

-Acknowledgments
+Acknowledgements
 ================
-``doped`` (née ``DefectsWithTheBoys`` #iykyk) has benefitted from feedback from many users, in particular members of the `Scanlon <http://davidscanlon.com/>`_ and `Walsh <https://wmd-group.github.io/>`_ research groups who have used / are using it in their work.
+``doped`` (née ``DefectsWithTheBoys`` #iykyk) has benefitted from feedback from many users, in particular members of the `Scanlon <http://davidscanlon.com/>`_ and `Walsh <https://wmd-group.github.io/>`_ research groups who are using it in their work.
 Direct contributors are listed in the GitHub ``Contributors`` sidebar; including Seán Kavanagh, Bonan Zhu, Katarina Brlec, Adair Nicolson, Sabrine Hachmioune and Savya Aggarwal.

-Code to efficiently identify defect species from input supercell structures was contributed by Dr `Alex Ganose`_, and the colour scheme for defect formation energy plots was originally templated from the ``aide`` package, developed by the dynamic duo `Adam Jackson`_ and `Alex Ganose`_.
+Code to efficiently identify defect species from input supercell structures was contributed by `Alex Ganose`_, and the colour scheme for defect formation energy plots was originally templated from the ``aide`` package, developed by `Adam Jackson`_ and `Alex Ganose`_.

 The `docs`_ website setup was templated from the ``ShakeNBreak`` docs set up by `Irea Mosquera-Lois`_ 🙌